hashicorp/terraform/website/source/docs/modules/index.html.markdown

 page_title: "Modules"
 sidebar_current: "docs-modules"
 description: |-
-  Modules in terraform are self-contained packages of Terraform configurations that are managed as a group.
+  Modules in Terraform are self-contained packages of Terraform configurations that are managed as a group.
 Modules are used to create reusable components in Terraform as well as for basic code organization.
 ---

 # Modules

-Modules in terraform are self-contained packages of Terraform configurations that are managed as a group.
+Modules in Terraform are self-contained packages of Terraform configurations that are managed as a group.
 Modules are used to create reusable components in Terraform as well as for basic code organization.